What Is the Cost of Manufacturing in Mexico Compared to China?

 We have details and additional data from our study below.

-Source: Source: Manufacturing in Mexico vs China, Mexcentrix Strategic Solutions https://topforeignstocks.com/2021/05/24/comparing-manufacturing-labor-cost-in-china-and-mexico/
+Source: Manufacturing in Mexico vs China, Mexcentrix Strategic Solutions https://topforeignstocks.com/2021/05/24/comparing-manufacturing-labor-cost-in-china-and-mexico/

 Manufacturing Labor in Mexico Is Cheaper Than China & Allows for Product Innovation

-Several years ago, when China was emerging as a global manufacturing center, labor costs were very low; however, it is not the case any longer as labor costs in China have been steadily increasing for years.
-Mexico’s labor costs make it cheaper to manufacture in Mexico than in China as a result.
+Several years ago, when China was emerging as a global manufacturing center, labor costs were very low; however, it is not the case anymore as labor costs in China have been steadily increasing for years.
+Mexico's labor costs make it cheaper to manufacture in Mexico than in China as a result.

 For example, U.S. auto manufacturers are taking advantage of Mexico’s low labor costs to include costly fuel-saving features to comply with stricter gas mileage regulations, without increasing car prices.